Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/blog/2025-08-20-kcd-nyc-platform-engineering-and-observability-roundtable.md

 - Community Contributions
 ---

-> There was a great energy at KCD New York this year, and for me, a personal highlight was leading a roundtable on observability.
-It was a fascinating discussion that really got me thinking about the challenges we're all facing in the platform engineering space.
-Here's a recap of the key problems and promising ideas that came up.
+> There was a great energy at KCD New York this year, and for Graziano Casto, a personal highlight was leading a roundtable on observability.
+It was a fascinating discussion that really got him thinking about the challenges we're all facing in the platform engineering space.
+Here is Graziano's recap of the key problems and promising ideas that came up.

 ## Introduction